-In linux, syslogd is the unix logging service which maintains the logs that are sent by the programmes to the syslog daemon, syslogd and forwards them to another destination such as a console or a file.
+In Linux, syslogd is the unix logging service which maintains the logs that are sent by the programs to the syslog daemon, syslogd forwards them to another destination such as a console or a file.
 Destination is specified in the syslog configuration file /etc/syslog.conf.